Quantum phases of bosonic chiral molecules in helicity lattices: Quantum phases

 Hubbard models show superfluid and insulator phases.
-A site is superfluid if its order parameter $\phi_{\chi,i}$ and occupation $n_{\chi,i}$ are finite.
-In contrast, a site is in an insulator state if its order parameter is zero and has an integer occupation $n_{\chi,i}=\nu$, where $\nu$ denotes an integer number.
-In addition, repulsive dipole-dipole interactions induce \emph{checkerboard} phases with staggered occupations~\cite{goral_quantum_2002,kovrizhin_density_2005,menotti_metastable_2007,trefzger_ultracold_2008,iskin_route_2011,ohgoe_ground-state_2012}.
+An occupied site is superfluid if its order parameter is finite ($\phi_{\chi,i}>0$), whereas a site is in an insulator state if its order parameter is zero ($\phi_{\chi,i}=0$).
+Moreover, while superfluid sites can have any positive and real occupation ($n_{\chi,i}>0$), insulator sites have an integer occupation $n_{\chi,i}=\nu$, where $\nu$ denotes a positive integer number.
+In addition, repulsive dipolar interactions induce \emph{checkerboard} phases with staggered occupations~\cite{goral_quantum_2002,kovrizhin_density_2005,menotti_metastable_2007,trefzger_ultracold_2008,iskin_route_2011,ohgoe_ground-state_2012}.
 In this case, the lattice can have unoccupied sites with $n_{\chi,i}=0$.

 Because we consider up to next-to-nearest neighbor interactions, the system is sufficiently described by a 2$\times$2 lattice with periodic boundary conditions.
 Therefore, we work with two left ($L$) and two right ($R$) sites.
 We label the four sublattices as $L(R)_A$ and $L(R)_B$.
+We perform the minimization of the Gutzwiller ansatz (\ref{sec:model;eq:Ansatz}) over 4$\times\,(m_{\text{max}}+1)$ coefficients $f^{(i)}_{\chi,m}$, where $i$ corresponds to the four sublattices and $m=0,...,m_{\text{max}}$.
+Note that $\chi$ simply labels the handedness of the corresponding site.
 The specific quantum phase depends on the combination of $\phi_{\chi,a}$ and $n_{\chi,a}$ in the four sublattices.
 We schematically illustrate the most prominent quantum phases in Fig.~\ref{sec:phases;fig:phases1}.

 In the figure, phases (a) and (b) correspond to uniform configurations with equal order parameters and occupations in all sites.
 In this case, the left and right sublattices show either a Mott-insulator (MI) or a superfluid (SF) phase, and therefore we refer to these as 2MI and 2SF phases.
-As we discuss in the following section, these phases are only possible for weak dipolar repulsions $V_{LR}<U/4$ and $V/2^{2/3}<U/4$.